Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

 The list displays all attribute sets.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
-  Product type name.
+  Attribute set name.

 - *Key*
-  Product type key.
+  Attribute set key.

 - *Description*
   Description to the attribute set.

 - *Status*
-  Product type status.
+  Attribute set status.
 The following statuses are available:
   - ![Status](/Assets/Icons/Status01.png "[Status]") **Active**
   - ![Status](/Assets/Icons/Status04.png "[Status]") **Inactive**